-Finally, yesterday,

-labor.
+Finally, yesterday, I went out to check and Emee, the Finn with the biggest belly, was in labor.
 Sure enough, less than an hour later, she too had four beautiful lambs.
 One of the babies was having trouble getting started so I bought him inside to warm up.
 By the time I made it back to the barn, a Clun had already had a set of twins, and another Finn had two babies on the ground as well.
 She was a first-time lamber, and her belly was half the size Emee's had been so I assumed she was done.

 Wrong!

-So, here we are, the day I originally thought I would start lambing and I already have 16 lambs out of 5
+So, here we are, the day I originally thought I would start lambing and I already have 16 lambs out of 5 ewes.
+Phew!
+All I can say is that I am having so much fun, and gosh I need a nap!

-YOUR COMMUNITY.
+ADAMS COUNTY YOUR COMMUNITY.
 YOUR NEWSPAPER.